AMS sparks bidding war for Osram, shines spotlight on auto business

 AMS aims to overcome those concerns by beefing up its auto business.
 It already develops sensors that can help map roads and control gear shifters and chassis in autonomous vehicles.
 It said a year ago it was engaging with "a global pioneer in autonomous driving platforms", and has repeatedly stressed that interest from the sector was rising.

 Osram applies LEDs and laser chips to lock and unlock cars.
-It took a stake in Recogni, a Silicon Valley start-up that specialises in artificial intelligence for driverless cars earlier this month.
+It took a stake in Recogni, a Silicon Valley start-up that specializes in artificial intelligence for driverless cars earlier this month.

-AMS aims to increase the automotive business's revenue share to 35-40per cent if the total from 10per cent currently if it aquires Osram.
+AMS aims to increase the automotive business's revenue share to 35-40per cent if the total from 10per cent currently if it acquires Osram.

 To streamline production and avoid overcapacity, the Austrian group plans to shift Osram's LED production from Asia to Germany's Regensburg.
 That does not necessarily imply that Osram's billion-dollar factory in Malaysia's Kulim will be shut down, an AMS spokeswoman said.
 AMS would rather see whether it can use the facility for other products.